songlkkevin/songlkkevin.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Motto.
-Etc.
+subtitle:

 profile:
   align: right
   image: linkai.jpg
   image_circular: false # crops the image to make it circular
-  more_info: >
+  more_info:
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>

 news: true # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

 I am a final year undergraduate student majoring in Computer Science at University of Science and Technology of China.
-Now, I am also an intern at Bytedance, mentored by XXX.
+Now, I am also an intern at Bytedance, building infrastructure for Doubao LLM.

 I am broadly interested in computer systems.
-More specifically, I build systems for ML and utilize ML to optimize systems.
+More specifically, I am interested in building systems for ML and leveraging ML to optimize systems.